DesignCodeBuild/basiccamanjs/day3/ChooseAFile.md

 #Choose A File Page

-Start off with your standard HTML setup:
+Create a new HTML file in your code editor, and name it **index.html**.
+Inside this file, start off with your standard HTML setup:

 ```html
 <!DOCTYPE html>